 Use this option to specify that a CMYK input profile will be used for color conversion.
+This option is always enabled for Primefire digital presses and cannot be disabled.

 Note: Except for the selection of the input profile, the parameters for CMYK color management are also applicable for grayscales.